HowDoIGitHelp/CMSC23MDNotes/mdNotes/imperative_programming/imperative_programming.md

 Object-oriented programming focuses on modelling a system based on the real world ontology of **objects**.
 It uses an expressive type system to program the interactions within a system.
-Most modern programming languages, like C++, Python, Java, etc, have some object-oriented programming features.
+Most modern programming languages, like C++, Python, Java, etc., have some object-oriented programming features.

-## Optional Readings

-Rapaport W. (2004) [Great Idea III: The Boehm-Jacopini Theorem and Structured Programming](https://cse.buffalo.edu/~rapaport/111F04/greatidea3.html).
-[CSE 111, Fall 2004](http://www.cse.buffalo.edu/~rapaport/111F04.html) Accessed August 31, 2020